KarlFarrugiaIcon/OreillyKatas2023/README.md

 | Power Automate | 1 Standard User | $15.00 |
 | | | $912.41 |

-MVP 2 will cost us $912.41 pre month
+The cost at this stage is expected to go up to $912.41 per month.
+While this is almost double the cost of MVP 1 it can be noted that the core services' Cluster, Database and front facing App Service have also been significantly upgraded.
+These upgrades are due to the additional load that the third-party integration will start introducing and with the expectations that the system would have started to generate traction and more users' are onboarding.

 ### MVP 3 - Reporting and Analytics

-Analytics and Reporting

-The MVP 3 iteration will see the following changes:
+This iteration focuses mainly on the Analytics and Reporting aspect of the system which will be expected to feature greatly in the application's forecasted growth.
+At this point we are also assuming that the amount of active users per week is starting to approach the 2 million mark.
+Therefore, this MVP iteration will see the following changes:

 - Upgraded Cluster
 - Azure Synapse Analytics